AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 App Builder provides a way for customers to extend [!DNL Adobe Commerce] in various use cases:

-* Middleware Extensibility - Connect external systems with Adobe applications by building custom connectors or take advantage of a suite of pre-built integrations.
+* middleware extensibility - Connect external systems with Adobe applications by building custom connectors or take advantage of a suite of pre-built integrations.
-* Core Services Extensibility - Extend core application capabilities by extending the default behavior with custom features and business logic.
+* core services extensibility - Extend core application capabilities by extending the default behavior with custom features and business logic.
-* User Experience Extensibility - Extend core experience to support business requirements or build customer-specific digital properties, storefronts, and back-office applications.
+* user experience extensibility - Extend core experience to support business requirements or build customer-specific digital properties, storefronts, and back-office applications.

 App Builder (previously known as Project Firefly) is a cloud-based solution, which means that it automatically scales.
 This service is also globally distributed to allow the best performance regardless of your geographic location.